ecosensors/EcoBoard/README.md

  ```

 A detailed example can be found here [expander-1wire](https://github.com/ecosensors/EcoBoard/tree/master/examples/expander-1wire)

+## Showcases

+In the very near future, I will provide example codes tu use

+* A anenometer (you already have a very close example [here](https://github.com/ecosensors/EcoAnemo))
+* A Piranometer
+* A rain gauge
+* A drop counter for watering crops
+* A waterproof DS18B20 Digital temperature sensor
+* A barometer

 ## License
 EcoBoard © 2022 by Pierre Amey is licensed under CC BY-NC-SA 4.0